-Travel plans often necessitates a review of immunization status, need for booster dose, a new vaccine or prescription for specific medications such as anti-malarial drugs or antibiotics depending on the area where the student is traveling to.
+Travel plans often necessitate a review of immunization status, booster vaccines, or prescriptions for specific medications such as anti-malarial drugs or antibiotics.

-In preparation for the trip we invite students to visit the student health center not only to address the above, but for a risk assessment to determine the best advice to ensure a healthy and safe travel.
-Since travel health advice needs to be tailored both to the individual and travel itinerary, prior to your visit to the student health center, check Center for Disease Control travel page at: http://www.cdc.gov/travel for following information:
+In preparation for travel, we invite students to visit Health Services not only to address the above, but for a risk assessment to determine the best advice to ensure healthy and safe travel.
+Prior to your visit to Health Services, please check the Center for Disease Control travel page at: http://www.cdc.gov/travel for the following information:

-- Any health risk in the area and recommendations for injury and disease prevention such as malaria prophylaxis
+- Review potential health risks in the area, and recommendations for disease prevention (i.e. malaria prophylaxis)

 Have the following information handy as well: